 Is Magento the best eCommerce platform on the market?

-Magento is an eCommerce platform that is truly making waves on the market.
-According to recent statistics, Magento accounts for 12% of all eCommerce sites.
+Magento is an eCommerce platform that is truly making waves on the market, account for around 12% of all eCommerce sites.

 However, we would say that Magento is one of the best options on the market.
 That title is one that is probably shared along with Shopify and WooCommerce.
 For example, to Magento’s 12%, Shopify occupies nearly a third (32%) of all e-commerce sites.